anuraktrajmathur/CNN_model/README.md

 2. Traffic Sign Detection and Recognition Using Adaptive Threshold Segmentation with Fuzzy Neural Network Classification 📝 A comprehensive approach combining adaptive image segmentation and fuzzy neural networks for accurate traffic sign recognition.

+## Contributions 🤝
+The project was developed in partenership with Neofytos Dionysiou 📬 Email: fytsfyts97@live.com

 ## 📄 License
 This project is open source and available under the MIT License.